ptarroso/table2style/README.md

 ## Example
-The Table2Style includes an example dataset located in the QGIS plugins folder (usually some form of *PATH_TO_YOUR_USER/.qgis2/python/plugins/Table2Style* [see QGIS manuals](http://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/plugins.html)).
-The example has one raster file, **raster.tif**, and one text file, **colortable.txt** with the information of color for each pixel value.
-Open the raster the usual way in QGIS and the color table with the [Add Delimited Text Layer Button](http://docs.qgis.org/2.14/en/docs/user_manual/working_with_vector/supported_data.html?highlight=delimited%20text#delimited-text-files).
-Start the table2style plugin, either with the icon in the panel or menu *Raster -> table to style -> Convert attributes to style*.
-Choose the raster as the *Raster layer*, the color table as *Attribute table*.
-The Value field in the example is "value" and the description field is *description*.
-If in your data sets there is no description available, you can use the value again.
-Choose the fields in the color table that contain information for the Red, Green and blue channels and the correct scale, or generate random colors by checking the respective box.
-Optionally, export the new raster.
+The Table2Style includes an example dataset located in the QGIS plugins folder (usually some form of *PATH_TO_YOUR_USER/.qgis2/python/plugins/Table2Style*; [see QGIS manuals](http://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/plugins.html)).
+The example has one raster file, **raster.tif**, and one text file, **colortable.txt** with the color information for each pixel value.
+This file contains RGB, HSV and Hex color codes with different coloring schemes.

+1. Open the raster the usual way in QGIS.

+2. Open the color table with the [Add Delimited Text Layer Button](http://docs.qgis.org/2.14/en/docs/user_manual/working_with_vector/supported_data.html?highlight=delimited%20text#delimited-text-files).
+Do not forget to check the "No Geometry" option.

+3. Start the table2style plugin, either with the icon in the panel or menu *Raster -> table to style -> Convert attributes to style*.

+4. Choose the raster as the *Raster layer* and the color table as *Attribute table*.
+The *Pixel Value field* in the example is "value" and the *description field* is "description".
+If in your data sets there is no description available, you can use the pixel value.

+5. Choose the type of color code (RGB, HSV or Hex) and select the respective fields in the combo boxes.
+The plugin will try to identify the fields based on the name.
+Confirm if the fields are ok.
+The value of the HSV might be incorrect: choose the field "val" instead of "value".
+Optionally, choose random colors.

+6. Check the export the new raster button if you want to save a new raster.
+This option is useful as it reclassifies the raster to unique values.
+If you have different pixel values with the same color/description, those will be merge to a single class in the new raster.